pikesley/pikesley.github.io/projects/skellington.md

 This assumes a bunch of things, at least:

 * That you have a reasonable git installation
-* That you're using _RVM_ - I think I just need a `.ruby-version` file to make this play nice with _rbenv_, is that correct?

 Also, it will set up the new project using whatever version of ruby is cromulent when you run it